Institutional Animal Care and Use Committee (IACUC)

-West Texas A&M University has specific policies and procedures for the establishment and operation of the WTAMU/CREET IACUC.
-The WTAMU/CREET IACUC institutional official is Dr. Angela Spaulding, Dean of the Graduate School and the Chief Research Officer for the University and supervises the operations of the IACUC.
-Dr. Maxine DeButte-Smith is the Chair of the IACUC and is broadly engaged with the IACUC members and staff.
+West Texas A&M University has specific policies and procedures for the establishment and operation of the WTAMU IACUC.
+The WTAMU IACUC institutional official is Dr. Angela Spaulding, Vice President of Research and Compliance for the University and supervises the operations of the IACUC.
+Dr. Gary Bigham is the Chair of the IACUC and is broadly engaged with the IACUC members and staff.
 The IACUC is directly accountable to the Animal and Plant Health Inspection Service of the United States Department of Agriculture.

 The AWA requires all research facilities holding/using AWA covered species to obtain a USDA research registration and submit to periodic inspection by a USDA veterinarian.
-The USDA Registration number for the UAF animal research facilities is 96-R-0001.
-The Large Animal Research Station has a separate Exhibitor Registration that covers its public display areas and educational tours.
+The USDA Registration number for the WTAMU animal research facilities is 74-R-0206.

 The AWA associated regulations can be found in 9 CFR Chapter 1.
 Section 2.31 requires the formation of an IACUC with at least three members including the attending veterinarian and a member not affiliated with the institution.